Introduction

 allow macros to run (Tools-Options-Security-Macro Security; I suggest Medium).

-You will need to have installed Solver in your version of Excel, inside excel
+You will also need to have installed Solver in your version of Excel; in Excel

 adding in the Analysis Tool-Paks at the same time).
 If the program still crashes,

-2) I strongly suggest that you run the program, then save the program with a different name, i.e. always use the same starting program that you downloaded directly from the internet.
+2) I suggest that you run the program, then save the program with a different name, i.e. always use the same starting program that you downloaded directly from the internet.
+I don't think you have to run the program with the original file however.

 Some Important tips for Porod program and 1-D Correlation